 3. Sceptre E255B-1658A 24.5-inch Gaming LED Monitor

-Aside from the above, the Sceptre E255B-1658A comes with the advanced HDMI 2.0 connectors.
-So, yeah, you can run two Full HD shows simultaneously on the same screen.
+Aside from the above, the Sceptre E255B-1658A has advanced HDMI 2.0 connectors.
+So, you can run two Full HD shows simultaneously on the same screen.

-Dual HDMI ports on computers are most common in gaming monitors, and the next item on or list is no different.
-Although it’s been a couple of years since its launch, the ASUS VG275Q makes for a good buy, primarily because of its fast response time of 1ms, 144Hz refresh rate, and a responsive TN panel.
-And the gamer in you might be delighted to know this Full HD (1080p) monitor comes with ASUS GameFast Input Technology for an enhanced and smooth gaming experience.
+Dual HDMI ports on computers are most common in gaming monitors, and the next item on our list is no different.
+Although it’s been a couple of years since its launch, the ASUS VG275Q makes for a good buy, primarily because of its fast response time of 1ms, 144Hz refresh rate, and responsive TN panel.
+The gamer in you might be delighted to know this Full HD (1080p) monitor comes with ASUS GameFast Input Technology for an enhanced and smooth gaming experience.

-Compared to most of the monitors on this list, this one has quite a sturdy stand.
-Plus, you can easily slide up and down to find the right height.
+Compared to most monitors on this list, this one has quite a sturdy stand.
+You can easily slide up and down to find the right height.
 And that’s not all.
-A clip behind stand holds your HDMI cables to give you a clutter-free setup.
+A clip behind the stand holds your HDMI cables giving you a clutter-free setup.

 Speaking of HDMI, this one comes with two HDMI 1.4 ports, using which you can switch between your console and your PC without any hassle.

 For less than $150, the LG 24MK600M-B monitor houses several nifty features.
-This Full HD (1080p) monitor comes with an IPS panel with a refresh rate of 75Hz and 5ms response time.
-Secondly, it has an excellent design that includes the stylish ArcLine stand.
+This Full HD (1080p) monitor has an IPS panel with a refresh rate of 75Hz and 5ms response time.
+Secondly, it has an excellent design that includes a stylish ArcLine stand.
 And yeah, the bezels are also on the minimum side.
-All these things combine to make the LG 24MK600M the ideal monitor for everyday casual use — whether it's for casual gaming or your work.
+All these things combine to make the LG 24MK600M the ideal monitor for everyday casual use — for casual gaming and work.

 If you are looking for an affordable slim monitor with an IPS display, the HP HP27f is the one for you.
-It has a Full HD screen coupled with a 16:9 aspect ratio and a 75Hz refresh rate, making it ideal for both gaming or work.
+It has a Full HD screen with a 16:9 aspect ratio and a 75Hz refresh rate, making it ideal for gaming and work.
 The side bezels are ultra-thin and measure just around 2mm, and they add to the looks of this monitor.

 Each monitor has 2 HDMI connectors and a VGA analog plug.
 If you have the requirement, you can hook them together and switch back and forth as per your needs.

-Before you click on that buy button, make sure that the monitor is compatible with your computer, ports, and overall set up.
+Before you click on that buy button, make sure the monitor with 2 HDMI ports you pick is compatible with your computer, ports, and overall setup.
 After all, it’d be a waste to get a monitor that you can’t use to reap the maximum benefits.